github-pratik/WEB102_Codepath/README.md

-# WEB102 Prework - *Game Dasboard*
+# WEB102 Prework - *Game Dashboard*

 Submitted by: **Pratik Patil**

-**Game Dasboard** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Game Dashboard** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **14** hours spent in total